Spectral analysis of the stiffness matrix sequence in the approximated Stokes equation: Methodology and notation

 \section{Methodology and notation}

 The present work contains a detailed study of the spectral (and singular value) distribution of the matrix sequences $\{A_n\}_n$ and $\{B_n\}_n$ {obtained} from a Taylor-Hood discretization of a variable-viscosity Stokes problem \eqref{eq:stokesblocks} with $n\sim 1/h$.
 Here $A_n$ identifies the symmetric stiffness block associated with the second derivatives in the space variables: in our setting, the contributions in $x$ and $y$ give rise to a structure {such} that the {entire} eigenvalue distribution is {determined} by one of them, since $\{A_n\}_n$ is block diagonal with equal blocks.
 The matrix $B_n=[B_{x,n}\;B_{y,n}]$ denotes the (rectangular) discrete divergence block: differently from $A_n$, it is independent of the viscosity coefficient $\mu$ and we will study the singular value distribution associated with its matrix sequence.
 To this end we heavily use the GLT theory (see \cite{GS-I,GS-II,block-glt-1D,block-glt-dD,rect-glt,reducedGLT,barbarino2020non} and references therein for the theoretical apparatus, and \cite{garoni-tutorial,garoni2019} for reviews and tutorials), especially in the block multilevel setting \cite{block-glt-dD} and in its rectangular extension \cite{rect-glt}.
-The aims of this work are as follows: \begin{enumerate} \item understand if there is a useful multilevel/block structure in the matrices $A_n$ and $B_n$ that we can exploit for our spectral analysis (after suitable permutations and $O(n)$-rank corrections); \item modify the problem to apply the GLT spectral theory directly and without unnatural assumptions, both in the square/Hermitian case ($\{A_n\}_n$) and in the rectangular case ($\{B_n\}_n$). \item use the GLT theory to compute the GLT symbols: for $\{A_n\}_n$, a Hermitian matrix-valued symbol that, given the real symmetric nature of $\{A_n\}_n$, coincides with the spectral symbol; for $\{B_n\}_n$, a rectangular matrix-valued symbol describing its singular value distribution; \item if feasible, combine the block information to analyze the saddle-point structure to design a useful preconditioner. \end{enumerate} To apply the block multilevel GLT machinery to our problem, we make use of suitable ad hoc projections and similarity transformations by permutation matrices.
+The aims of this work are as follows: \begin{enumerate} \item understand if there is a useful multilevel/block structure in the matrices $A_n$ and $B_n$ that we can exploit for our spectral analysis (after suitable permutations and $O(n)$-rank corrections); \item modify the problem to apply the GLT spectral theory directly and without unnatural assumptions, both in the square/Hermitian case ($\{A_n\}_n$) and in the rectangular case ($\{B_n\}_n$). \item use the GLT theory to compute the GLT symbols: for $\{A_n\}_n$, a Hermitian matrix-valued symbol that, given the real symmetric nature of $\{A_n\}_n$, coincides with the spectral symbol; for $\{B_n\}_n$, a rectangular matrix-valued symbol describing its singular value distribution; \item if feasible, combine the block information to analyse the saddle-point structure to design a useful preconditioner. \end{enumerate} To apply the block multilevel GLT machinery to our problem, we make use of suitable ad hoc projections and similarity transformations by permutation matrices.
 In particular, we appeal to \cite[Eq.\,(2.3) and Th.\,2.4.7 at page 136]{block-glt-dD}.
-The tools used are summarized in the subsequent list: \begin{enumerate} \item spectral (resp.\ singular value) distribution invariance under (relatively) small dimensional compressions: the Hermitian case \cite[Theorem 4.3]{curl-div} and the rectangular case \cite[Theorem 2.4]{furci2024block}; \item special similarity permutations for $d$-level $s$-block Toeplitz matrices \cite[Eq.\,(2.3) and Th.\,2.4.7 at page 136]{block-glt-dD} with $d\le 2$, $s>1$; \item the $d$-level $s$-block GLT $*$-algebra with $d\le 2$, $s>1$, together with its rectangular extension \cite{block-glt-dD,rect-glt}; \item basic approximation theory when the viscosity coefficient $\mu$ is not constant. \end{enumerate}
+The tools used are summarized in the subsequent list: \begin{enumerate} \item spectral (resp.\ singular value) distribution invariance under (relatively) small dimensional compressions: the Hermitian case \cite[Theorem 4.3]{curl-div} and the rectangular case \cite[Theorem 2.4]{furci2024block}; \item special similarity permutations for $d$-level $s$-block Toeplitz matrices \cite[Eq.\,(2.3) and Th.\,2.4.7 at page 136]{block-glt-dD} with $d\le 2$, $s>1$; \item the $d$-level $s$-block GLT $*$-algebra with $d\le 2$, $s>1$, together with its rectangular extension \cite{block-glt-dD,rect-glt}; \item basic approximation theory when the viscosity coefficient $\mu$ is not constant. \end{enumerate} We describe the steps in each section.
+The notation used follows the conventional standards taken from the books \cite{GS-I,GS-II} and from the papers \cite{block-glt-1D,block-glt-dD}, with $V^*$ denoting the conjugate transpose of $V$ and $V^{\dag}$ denoting the pseudo-inverse of $V$, $V$ any matrix with entries in the complex field.
+Regarding our specific problem, a further customary and useful notation is reported below: